 The Carolinas Urban-Rural Connection

-Guided by a belief that there have been and can continue to be mutually beneficial bridges between urban centers and less-populated surrounding communities, the Carolinas Urban-Rural Connection project team is investigating a large body of data and facilitating conversations with individuals and small groups to carry out this work.
-Among the areas of research interest:
+The Carolinas Urban-Rural Connection is guided by a belief that the ties between our communities still matter and can be restored, that bridges between our urban, suburban and rural centers are worth saving and rebuilding.
+The project team is investigating a large body of data and facilitating conversations with individuals and small groups to carry out this work.

 The areas of research interest include economic relationships, regional food systems, commuting patterns, demographic shifts over time, the contribution of natural and cultural resources to economic vitality, efforts to boost economic development and entrepreneurship, philanthropy and leadership among the region’s many inhabitants.